ckmahoney/druidic-synthesis/content/posts/arf.md

 Managing amplitude is the most straightforward way to boost or kill a signal.

-It's the highest level control we have for all instruments and is the original interpretation of "dynamics" in music: Adding engagement through crescendo and decrescendo.
+It's the highest level control we have for all instruments and is the original interpretation of "dynamics" in music: Adding interest through crescendo and decrescendo.

 While long-form contours like crescendo and decrescendo are a matter of phrasing, we can use the same idea at a much smaller scale: The note event.